-To see which Google Scholar results are available through the Library's database and e-journal subscriptions, use this link: ezproxy.otago.ac.nz/login?url=http://scholar.google.com.
-The items available online through the Library will have Otago Article Link next to them (see below).
-Items that don't have the Otago Article Link can be requested from the Distance Library Service.
+By using this link to Google Scholar, you will be able to see which results are available through the Library's database and e-journal subscriptions (they will have Otago Article Link next to them as shown below).
+Items that don't have the Otago Article Link can be requested using the Library interloan service.

-Otago Article Link will redirect you to the article record in Library Search / Ketu and provide a link to the article in one of the Library databases (as shown in the screenshot below).
+The Otago Article Link in Google Scholar results will redirect you to the article record in Library Search / Ketu and provide a link to the article in one of the Library databases (as shown in the screenshot below).